Degree Apprenticeship BSc (Hons)

 You will use evidence-based practice skills to develop theoretical knowledge and practical skills of assessment, analysis and management of neurological disorders.

-You will develop skills in evaluating current literature in the context of clinical practice and produce either a research protocol or completed study via a poster or assignment option.
+You will develop skills in evaluating current literature in the context of practice-based practice.
+You will be taught how to produce either a research protocol, or completed study, via a poster or assignment option.

 Practice Based Learning 2 (PBL2)